enricocavalli/enricocavalli.github.io/content/writeups/THM/AOC2024 Side Quest 5 writeup.md

 });
 ```

-With this payload we start getting hits the show an admin page  with a couple of links:
+With this payload we start getting hits that show an admin page  with a couple of links:

 ```html
   <h1>Dashboard</h1>